ulisesantana/obsidian-pending-notes/README.md

 ## How to install

-This plugin is an Obsidian Community Plugins, so you can **install it right from your Obsidian settings**.
+This plugin is an Obsidian Community Plugin, so you can **install it right from your Obsidian settings**.
 However, if you want you can install it manually in two ways:

 ### Manual install: download release
 Go to [the latest release](https://github.com/ulisesantana/obsidian-pending-notes/releases/latest) and download the zip file that looks like `obsidian-pending-notes-X.X.X.zip`.